-1.1 The basic terms and conditions associated with different types of financing

-Learners need to know: 4.1.1 the different terms and conditions, as defined by the lender, surrounding the various types of financing:

-- fees

-- interest

-- penalties

-lending restrictions

-- minimum/maximum amounts

-- minimum/maximum lending per iod

-lending security

-the advantages and disadvantage raise finance: s of the different ways an organisation can

-bank and other loans

-bank overdrafts

-mortgages

-- leases

-hire purchase agreements

-loan stock

-sale and leaseback

-- factoring

-invoice discounting

-- shares

-- bonds

-- crowdfunding.

-.2 Financi ng options to fund the organisa tion's cash requirements

-s need to understand: Learners need to be able to:

-4.2.1 the effect on gearing and liquidity 4.2.4 apply interest rates to fina

-for different financing options 4.2.2 the effect on credit rating for options 4.2.5 calculate the total cost to an

-ifferent financing options organisation for different financing

-e most appropriate financing options.

-option in a given situation.
+4.1 I.1 The basic terms and conditions associated with different types of financing Learners need to know: 4.1.1 the different terms and conditions, as defined by the lender, surrounding various types of financing: - fees - interest - penalties lending restrictions - minimum/maximum amounts minimum/maximum lending pe lending security riod 4.1.2 the rai advantages and disadvantage se finance: es of the different ways an organisation can bank and other loans bank overdrafts mortgages leases - leases hire purchase agreements loan stock sale and leaseback factoringinvoice discounting shares bonds crowdfunding. .2 Financing options to fund the organisation tion's cash requirements 4.2.1 the for c 4.2.2 the diffe 4.2.3 the eed to understand: effect on gearing and liquidity lifferent financing options effect on credit rating for rent financing options most appropriate financing on in a given situation.
+Learners need to be able to: 4.2.4 apply interest rates to financing options 4.2.5 calculate the total cost to an organisation for different financing options.

 4.3 of investments

-Learners need to understand: 4.3.1 the different terms and conditions, as types of investment: s defined by regulations, surrounding various
+Learners need to understand: 4.3.1 the different terms and conditions, as defined by regulations, surrounding various types of investment:

 - fees

 - interest

 - penalties

 investment restrictions

 minimum/maximum amounts

 minimum/maximum investment p period

-4.3.2 advantages and disadvantages of different types of investment:
+4.3.2 advantages and disadvantages of dif ferent types of investment:

 - land

 - property

+- shares

+- bonds

-shares bonds gilts
+- gilts

 various types of bank accounts

 - certificates of deposits, and com modities.

-4.4 Minimise the potential exposure to the o rganisation
+4.4

 Learners need to understand: Learners need to be able to:

 4.4.1 the impact of early withdrawal 4.4.7 calculate the return on investment for

 penalties and bonuses 4.4.2 that various investments may have different options 4.4.8 calculate the yield for different

 a minimum investment level options.

-4.4.3 that some investments may have conditions where withdrawal is
+4.4.3 that some investments may have conditions where withdrawal is restricted

-restricted

 4.4.4 the relationship between risk, reward and liquidity

 4.4.5 the portfolio effect of diversifying investments

 4.4.6 how to measure the risk and return of different options.